Aameshk-Khan/Taleemabad_CERP/README.md

 ### 2. Taleemabad's Evaluation

 The primary objective of the evaluation conducted by Taleemabad was to discern the effectiveness of its offerings.
 The evaluation was conducted through third-party standardized assessments of student learning outcomes and class observations on both Taleemabad schools and comparable "control" schools.
+{: style="text-align: justify"}

 #### 2.1.
 Instruments and Data Collection

 Taleemabad administered the assessments using globally renowned instruments to evaluate learning outcomes across different grade levels.
 For grades 1-3 and 4-5, the ASER ("Annual Status of Education Report") instrument was employed, which rigorously tests foundational skills in English, local languages (Urdu), and Mathematics.
 These instruments are widely recognized and validated for their application in low and middle-income countries.
+{: style="text-align: justify"}

 In the pre-primary grades, Taleemabad employed MELQO, a UNESCO-led global initiative aimed at measuring pupils' development and learning at the commencement of primary school, along with assessing the quality of pre-primary learning environments.
 MELQO assesses pre-numeracy, pre-literacy (English), and motor skills.
 Pre-numeracy evaluates a child's understanding of basic mathematical concepts such as counting and number recognition.
 Pre-literacy (English) assesses foundational reading and writing skills, including letter recognition and sounds.
 Lastly, motor skills are observed through pupils' ability to replicate shapes presented on paper, highlighting their levels of skill development.
+{: style="text-align: justify"}

 The evaluation involved a comprehensive data collection process conducted at baseline during October-November 2022 and at endline during April-May 2023.
 This timeframe corresponds with the commencement of the fall term for baseline and the conclusion of the academic year for endline.
+{: style="text-align: justify"}

 #### 2.2.
 Sampling and Measurement

 Taleemabad employed a two-step sampling strategy.
 First, using a random sampling method, approximately 30 schools were chosen at random for the experimental group from Taleemabad's extensive network of 140 schools.
 This was then followed by a selection of nearby non-Taleemabad schools as controls.
 The control schools are deliberately chosen based on their close geographical proximity to the treatment schools that are subscribed to the Taleemabad program.
+{: style="text-align: justify"}

 Some of the experimental schools that were randomly chosen at baseline exited the Taleemabad program.
 Hence, these schools were replaced by comparable schools for the endline assessment.
 Consequently, the evaluation focused on differences between the treatment and control groups at both baseline and endline, presenting these differences in terms of standard deviations of the control group and later utilizing the metric of Learning Adjusted Years of Schooling (LAYS).
 The assessments, specifically ASER administered to grades 1-3 and 4-5, utilized a consistent metric across waves as detailed below:
+{: style="text-align: justify"}

 <p align="center">
    <img src="/Code/ASER_grades_and_subjects.png" alt="ASER Image" width="600"/>
 </p>